hilogames/Flippy/Development.md

 ## Current Tasks

-- BUG: Long-press scroll is bouncing back weirdly on release (to include first thing pressed, as if it were part of the selection?).

 - BUG: track edit menu not usable at top row of world.

 - BUG: "New Records!" should be singular if only one record.